jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 This is similar to the practice for the C major shape, but in the key of Cm.

-When both the C and Cm shapes are comfortable, practice them together by playing all the chords in the key of C major, like this:
+When both the C major and C minor shapes are familiar, practice them together by playing all the chords in the key of C major, like this: